bp1463/Network-Intrusion-Detection-System/README.md

     - Connect dataset from kaggle.

 2. Run the Notebook:
-    - Open the Jupyter Notebook `Intrusion_Detection_System.ipynb` and run the cells sequentially to execute the entire workflow.
+    - Open the Jupyter Notebook `NIDS.ipynb` and run the cells sequentially to execute the entire workflow.

 3. Model Training and Evaluation:
     - The notebook includes steps for preprocessing the data, training the Random Forest model, and evaluating its performance.